viktoriamahrberg/supercazzola/README.md

 - Wishlist - Stores all users liked item
 - WishlistItem - Allowing users to add individual items to their wishlist

-### Database Schema
+### Database Schema:

 ![Database Schema](/misc/readme_images/database_schema.png)

 ## Skeleton

-## Wireframes
+### Wireframes:
-The wiresframes differs slightly from the end result, but the main idea is still very much there.
+The wireframes differs slightly from the end result, but the main idea is still very much there.
 A consistent page layout on most pages for a no-surprising user experience with the focus on straight-to-the-point and product sales.
 Some content is hidden on smaller devices to ensure the mobilescreen gives the user the most important and relevant information.

 ![Alert Box](/misc/readme_images/Alertbox.png)